All Practice Exams

 D.$45

-7How many prelicensing hours are required in Colorado for a Property & Casualty producer candidate?
+7How many hours of prelicensing education does Colorado require per line of authority for a producer candidate?

-Explanation: Colorado requires 50 hours of prelicensing education for Property & Casualty candidates.
-This requirement is a fixed prerequisite before sitting for the licensing exam.
+Explanation: Colorado requires 50 hours of approved prelicensing education per line of authority (Property, Casualty, Life, Accident & Health, and Personal Lines each require 50 hours).
+This is a fixed prerequisite before sitting for the corresponding licensing exam.
 Candidates should complete approved coursework and keep completion records.

 9What continuing education requirement applies to Colorado P&C producers each continuation period?